SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

 Using Local Machine
 -------------------

-As mentioned above, MetaDeploy can be configured locally.
+MetaDeploy can be configured locally.
 To achieve this follow the instructions provided in `<./docs/running.rst>`_.

 Logging in with Salesforce